alexiessaenz/alexiessaenz/README.md

     "Server Side Rendering",
     "Hexagonal Architecture",
     "CQRS",
+    "MVVM",
+    "MVC",
+    "Ncapas",
   ],
   currentFocus: "Building rewards social network",
   funFact:
-    "To understand what recursion is, you must first understand what is recursion.", };
+    "To understand what universe ♾️ is, you must first understand what is life 🌱.", };
 ```